ymclapp/my-multi-page-form-project-react/ProjectREADME.md

     -  React-Dom will load with it
 2. React-Bootstrap
 3. Bootstrap
+4. React-Router-Dom - used 5.3.0 - had to load because pages wouldn't change from home page

 ##  Referenced:

 ###  1)  index.js:
 1. import { BrowserRouter  } from 'react-router-dom';
 2. Add <BrowserRouter> around <App />

 ###  2)  Nodemon - proof of life

 ###  3)  app.js:
 1.  import React from 'react';
-2.  import { Switch, Route } from 'react-router-dom';
+2.  import { BrowserRouter as Router, Switch, Route } from 'react-router-dom';
 3.  import 'bootstrap/dist/css/bootstrap.min.css';

 ###  4)  Create the components folder in src